-Examiner interviews are typically requested by the applicant after receiving a first Office Action on the merits.
-The benefit of the First Action Interview (FAI) Pilot Program is that an applicant gets an extra bite at the apple, an opportunity to talk to the examiner and file a written response, before the first Office Action on the merits.
-Here’s the sequence of the FAI pilot program:
+The bottom line of FAI is that the program gives the applicant an opportunity to receive a prior art search and talk to the Examiner before the official first Office Action.
+Under normal circumstances, Examiner interviews are typically requested by the applicant after receiving a first Office Action on the merits.
+The benefit of the First Action Interview Pilot Program is that an applicant gets an extra bite at the apple – an opportunity to see how the claims are viewed and to interview the examiner – before the first Office Action on the merits.

-1) An applicant must request a first action interview prior to the first Office Action on the merits, which does not include a pure Restriction Requirement;
+1) An applicant must request a First Action Interview prior to the first Office Action on the merits, which does not include a pure Restriction Requirement;

 2) The examiner conducts a prior art search and either allows application or issues a Pre-Interview Communication citing relevant prior art and identifying proposed rejections or objections;

 3) Within 30 days of the Pre-Interview Communication, the applicant schedules an interview;